cameronnliu/MutationLoad/Python_Plots/README.txt

 I've got a lot of different .py files that kind of do the same thing.
 This is because I found it easier to restart some of the code, rather than edit pre-existing code.
 This may just be a bad habit of mine, but I'll list the working ones that anyone can use if they just change their directory.

+To run the most important file (comparing our Sel.
+Deaths to Ne and to Joseph's BGS), it will be named "seldeath-combined.ipynb".
+It will be the bottom-most cell.
+- Before running these programs, make sure that you've updated the home directory in the parse_data.py file.
+- To run these cells, first run the top cell if you've never ran it before.
+This is to calculate Coalescent Ne
+- After running the cells more than once, you can just run the 2nd cell from the top.
+- After this, you should have no issues running the cells.
+The most updated file (seldeath-combined.ipynb) should have no issues running.
+The others do have some issues, and those can be fixed if you just edit some of the function calls and the parameters.

+A lot of the older files just need a few functions to be changed, or a lot of them have errors through file pathings.
+Generally, as long as you have the correct output and input paths to get data from, they should run.

+Ones that I've tested that work:
+- seldeathhist-exp.ipynb and plots.ipynb: (You can make this unexponentiated by just changing the function call in cell 2.
+Change from parse_exp(params) to parse_normal_from_exp(params).
+Keep in mind, that you need to keep track of the SD, and which files have tskit on.
+If tskit is on, make sure that the last parameter is True, False if tskit is not on.
+Then this file should work fine.
+    - seldeathist-exp.ipynb contains the histogram graphs
+    - plots.ipynb contains the normal Selective Deaths vs. Timesteps plots.

+All the other files are generally irrelevant - and have very specific cases.